 This course unit is designed for the students who have completed Chinese for Tourism part I, elementary level to cover the four skills in acquiring Chinese language; listening, reading, speaking and writing.
 This provide students with the knowledge of time related vocabulary, Chinese currency, buying goods, expressing likes, interests and hobbies, talking about skills and abilities, how to compliment, describing health problems, asking for help, making invitations, making complaints and apologies and talking about festivals.
-It mainly targets to occupy the learners with the skills to pronounce terms accurately, write characters, write grammatically accurate sentences, write essays and notices, translate Chinese texts to another preferred language, master vocabulary and grammar of Chinese Proficiency Test level one and experience Chinese tourists using Chinese language.
+It mainly targets to occupy the learners with the skills to pronounce terms accurately, write characters, write grammatically accurate sentences, write essays and notices, translate Chinese texts to another preferred language, master vocabulary and grammar of Chinese Proficiency Test level one and experience Chinese culture in such a way eventually engage in daily conversations with Chinese tourists using Chinese language.